fstpackage/synthetic/README.md

   - Multithreaded solutions are correctly measured (*unlike some benchmark techniques*)

-But most importantly, with the use of `syntheticbench`, complex benchmarks are reduced to a few simple statements, increasing your productivity and reproducibility\!
+But most importantly, with the use of `synthetic`, complex benchmarks are reduced to a few simple statements, increasing your productivity and reproducibility\!

 ## Walkthrough: setting up a benchmark